|UPCOMING HONORS EVENTS|

-Roxbury Community College's Honors Program offers academically motivated students a stimulating, challenging and rewarding educational experience that supports critical thinking, innovation, and a multidisciplinary perspective.
-The program provides intellectually curious students opportunities to enhance their knowledge through honors courses, independent research and creative work.
+Roxbury Community College's Honors Program offers academically motivated students a stimulating, challenging and rewarding educational experience that supports critical thinking, innovation, and a multidisciplinary perspective fostered through a student-centered curriculum.
+The Honors Program provides intellectually curious students opportunities to enhance their knowledge through Honors Courses, independent research and creative work.

 Full Admission into the Honors Program

-Once you have been accepted into the program, students must meet the following requirements:
+Once students have been accepted into the program, they must meet the following requirements:

-Students may receive Honors designation for a regular course if they pursue an Honors project.
-The project deepens engagement in the course content and should be above and beyond the requirements for the standard course.
-Honors projects may be facilitated through lab research, creative production or artwork, archival or literary research, social science study, or service learning.
-Honors Project applications are accepted at the beginning of each semester.
-Deadline to submit an Honors Project application is February 7, 2014 at 9a.m.
+Students may receive Honors designation for a regular course if they successfully complete an Honors Project.
+The Project deepens engagement in the course content and should be above and beyond the requirements for the standard course.
+Honors Projects may be facilitated through lab research, creative production or artwork, archival or literary research, social science study, or service learning.
+Honors Project applications are accepted at the beginning of each semester and must be submitted to the Honors Program Coordinator by the end of the 4th week.